streamlit/docs/content/library/api/connections/connections-snowflake.md

 Internal note: This section is deep-linked from the library in 1.28.1, don't break or change this anchor!
 -->

-`st.connection("snowflake")` can be configured using `secrets.toml` or keyword args just like any other connection.
+`st.connection("snowflake")` can be configured using [Streamlit secrets](/library/advanced-features/secrets-management) or keyword args just like any other connection.
 It can also use existing Snowflake connection configuration when available.

 ### Using Streamlit secrets